Podrick Payne by Amok©

 Brienne first notices Podrick from a distance in Rosby, riding on his horse, then again outside of Duskendale, later bumping into him on a street of the town, knocking him over.
 She remembers seeing him earlier and his behavior seems suspicious.
 She notices him again on the road to Maidenpool and realizes that he has been stalking her at least since Rosby.
 She confronts him and finds out that Podrick has been following her in hopes of finding Sansa, who in turn might know the whereabouts of Tyrion.
 Brienne agrees to bring Podrick with her and along the way helps him to improve his swordsmanship.

 After an encounter with remnants of the Brave Companions at the Crossroads Inn, Podrick is among those taken prisoner by those sworn to Lady Stoneheart.
 Judged guilty for being allied with House Lannister, he is sentenced to death and scheduled to be hanged along with Brienne.
 However when they began to hang him, Brienne screamed a word.
 What that word was is unknown, but since Brienne appears alive and well in A Dance with Dragons, it clearly saved her.
 Whether it saved Pod as well was left unclear.
 However, George R.R.
-Martin confirmed that Pod is still alive.
+Martin confirmed that Pod is still alive, due to Brienne swearing her sword to Lady Stoneheart in exchange for Pod's life.

 Quotes about Pod